 - Wrongful death and/or a California survival action if the assault/battery resulted in death.

-Were you a victim of assault and battery in California?
+Were you a victim of assault and battery?
 Call us for help…

 If you or someone you love was injured by an assault and/or battery, we invite you to contact us for a free consultation.